-Case Study: Designing Clip Interactive Radio
+Designing Clip Interactive Radio

 screenshots of the Clip Interactive app

 Step 1 was a feasibility study to see if we could consistently recognize audio in a car driving down the road with the windows open.
-After some digital signal processing development (and a fair amount of mileage on the car), we felt confident that a smartphone app could be used to reliably identify radio content in the most popular radio listening venue – the car.
+After some digital signal processing development (and a fair amount of mileage on the car), we felt confident that a mobile app could be used to reliably identify radio content in the most popular radio listening venue – the car.

-The next step was to create a multi-faceted prototype system to enable the testing of the overall vision in a trial market with 6 radio stations.
-We needed to develop an inviting cross-platform app for the listener to use to capture their Clips and to manage/transact them.
 To be able to identify the radio station, we needed hardware to listen to all the local broadcast stations.
 This custom hardware used banks of radio tuners coupled to Cardinal Peak’s Nexus Peak media processor boards to capture the individual radio streams for use in station identification.
 These “listening posts” were designed to be completely managed over the Internet so they could be deployed in cities across the nation yet managed centrally.

 To identify the content playing on the stations, we ran the radio station streams against audio fingerprinting services.
 We hosted all the software processes on AWS including the content identification processes as well as user accounts and admin controls.
 These basic components are shown in the following figure.